eser/darty-react-app/README.md

 * Module bundling with webpack to enable modularity.
 * Upcoming CSSNext standards ready for today (see [cssnext.io](http://cssnext.io/)).
 * Minification for CSS and JavaScript.
-* Hot module reloading watching React JSX, Typescript and CSS sources.
+* Hot module reloading on React JSX, Typescript and CSS sources.
+* Isomorphic between server and client.
 * Unit-testing-ready environment.
+* IntelliSense support on TypeScript.
 * ~~JavaScript and CSS hinter and coding style checker.~~ (not ready yet)

+## Architecture

+* React for rendering components.
+* React Router for SPA routing.
+* Redux for state management.

 ## Quick start